NDLANO/frontend-packages/packages/icons/README.md

 # @ndla/icons

-A package containing icons used in NDLA frontends
+A package containing icons used in NDLA frontends.

 ## Installation